RyanEurich/tcs-gig-worker-2ededikqm3-kpz4nqguxz/README.md

 - After you run the npx expo start command press the letter [s] to go into "go" mode
   - If you don't press [s] you will be stuck in build mode and your app will not launch
   - We can switch to build mode if we actually need to deploy the app (high unlikely)

+## More notes from Ryan on pr's and merging:

+- It's fine if you assign and approve your own pr's
+  - Just make sure that your pr passes the automated check by the expo bot before merging!!!!!